5 Things You Need to Know About Business Gift Giving This Season

 3. The $25 per person rule does not apply to items costing $4.00 or less that have your company name permanently engraved on the item and which you distribute regularly for things like advertising.

-4. Something that could be deemed either a gift or as entertainment is usually considered entertainment and therefore cannot be deducted.
+4. Something that could be deemed either as a gift or as entertainment is usually considered entertainment and therefore cannot be deducted.

 5. You should keep records that demonstrate the business purpose and cost of the gift.